zakkaizzatur/zakkaizzatur/README.md

 Outside of tech, I enjoy writing, photography, and videography.
 You can find some of my landscape shots on [Instagram @galerijek](https://www.instagram.com/galerijek).

-✨ *I love being behind the stage, quietly crafting solutions that work.*
+✨ *I don’t need the spotlight; I enjoy being the one making sure everything works as it should.*

 ---